josePedroAguiar/Quiz-Questions/README.md

     - Get the result of responses.
     - Develop/Configure the Orchestrator using Kubernetes(k8s) or other technology
         - Develop API Gateway
-        - Develop Message Broker (mainly because of quiz and api interaction)
+        - (Probably) Develop Message Broker (mainly because of quiz and api interaction)
     - FrontEnd
     - Generate and Save the results and analytics of the responses to the quizzes for each user.